Developer Guide

 Content Reconstruction:

-: Rebuild module with sorted functions_reconstruct_class_with_sorted_methods(content, original_spans, sorted_spans)
+_reconstruct_content_with_sorted_functions(content, original_spans, sorted_spans): Rebuild module with sorted functions_reconstruct_class_with_sorted_methods(content, original_spans, sorted_spans): Rebuild class with sorted methods

 Sorting Logic:

-: Apply sorting rules to function spans (public first, then alphabetical)_sort_module_functions(functions, content)
+_sort_function_spans(spans): Apply sorting rules to function spans (public first, then alphabetical)_sort_module_functions(functions, content): Handle module-level function sorting workflow_sort_class_methods(methods, content, class_node): Handle class method sorting workflow

 Utility Methods:

-: Main entry point for content transformation
+_file_needs_sorting(content): Determine if file requires reordering (optimization)_sort_functions_in_content(content): Main entry point for content transformation

 Integration with Checker: Uses the same utility functions as the checker for consistency.

-6. Command-line Interface (cli.py
+6. Command-line Interface (cli.py)

 Purpose: Provides CLI for the auto-fix tool